Originally Published September 2017. Updated December 2019.

 Imagine an innovative, efficient, inclusive, and productive workplace, where communication thrives across functions and up and down the hierarchy.
 This is the picture our clients’ employees paint when they describe their Employee Resource Groups or Business Resource Groups.
 Who doesn’t want that?

-Look at some of the ways Employee Resource Groups benefit employers:
+Benefits of Employee Resource Groups

 - Grow high-potential leaders